 — Enjoyment: 10/10

 My expectations are very high for VnC, not only because I'm a MochiJun fan, but the manga started so good, interesting and intriguing, making you try unveil the mysteries and wondering what she is plotting for us.
-I already feel attached to this series.
+I already felt attached to this series with only one chapter.

 — Overall: 8~9/10

 I have a tendence to not give — high — scores to mangas on beginning, but it can't be helped, the first chapters showed a great potential, and the universe also has a great potential.
 And all the fragments already shown on the first chapters deserves that or higher scores, you SHOULD keep attention to every detail, follow my instructions.
-Don't expect fights here as some people I've seen, THIS ISN'T A BATTLE SHOUNEN MANGA.
+If you are not capable of following an incredibly complex storyline, and are impatient with mysteries, you may tire of the series easily.
+Those who are looking for intense action should probably stay away from this series as well, because the action is mainly "fantasy-based", not actual brawling here.
 Let's gather all the puzzle pieces and see what comes next.

 It looks like VnC will be teaching us life ain't pretty.
 Readers with soft hearts, beware!